gleiss/saturation-visualization/README.md

 pip3 install -r requirements.txt
 ```

+Note: The command above triggers the installation of pygraphviz (and some other things).
+Unfortunately it is quite likely that the installation of pygraphviz will not work out of the box (their installation script doesn't seem to be very robust).
+(Platform-specific) fixes should be available online though.

 ## Usage
 ### Generate the Output for Vampire's Saturation Run
 Call Vampire with the following options: